iahmad9/ec2watcher/README.md

 # List Unused Machines on AWS EC2

-Note: In below text term instance and machine is used interchangebly
+Note: In below text, term instance and machine is used interchangebly

 ### How to Use:
 This standlone python based tool can be used to list the number of unused/under utilized instances on AWS EC2 cloud for the given account. script can be run from command line or could be integrated with jenkins by importing the jenkins-job.xml